sniner/docuware-client/README.md

 response = fc.create_data_entry(data)
 ```

-Update data fields of document.
-The _query_ parameter needs to return one single document. you can use a _for-loop_ to execute this function on multiple documents:
+_Subject to rewrite:_ Update data fields of document.
+The search parameter must
+return a single document.
+Use a loop to execute this function on multiple
+documents:

 ```python
 fields = {
     "FIELD1": "value1",